 - The amount of milk you need depends on how dry the bread or rolls are and how big they are.
 Normal-size rolls weigh about 2 ounces.

 - If the dough is too wet to hold together, add some breadcrumbs, either store-bought or more day-old bread torn into small bits.

-"Serviettenknodel" are long, sausage-shaped bread dumplings that are cooked in hot water and then sliced.
+- "Serviettenknodel" are long, sausage-shaped bread dumplings cooked in hot water and then sliced.
 They are traditionally rolled into a log shape on clean kitchen linen, which is tied at both ends and then submerged.
 You can also roll them in plastic wrap and boil them.
 You can use this recipe to make them, but sausage-shaped dumplings usually have whipped egg whites folded into them.